 The year ahead

-During the coming year I will actively engage with all jurisdictional representatives and allied organisations such as the IHPA, the Australian Institute of Health and Welfare (AIHW) and the ACSQHC.
+During the coming year I will actively engage with all jurisdictional representatives and allied organisations such as the IHPA, the AIHW and the ACSQHC.
 A particular priority will be to provide advice on ways to improve funding arrangements as part of the development of the new NHR Agreement.

 Another area to be explored is whether the funding system encourages the provision of integrated care across the health system or if there are disincentives in this regard and if so, how to address these.

-In addition, I thank the new CEO, Shannon White and the NHFB staff for their dedicated efforts and help in transitioning me into my new role.
+Finally, I thank the NHFB CEO, Shannon White and the NHFB staff for their dedicated efforts in supporting me to fulfil my obligations and responsibilities.